mrnul/NeuralSnake/README.md

 Creating a population of 1000 networks ([check the repo](https://github.com/mrnul/GNeural-Nets/tree/master/src)), 100 out of those 1000 are the elite networks (the networks that achieved the best score).

-Those elite networks get to live for one more generation and give birth to 900 new networks that replace the previous non-elite networks.
+Those elite networks get to live for one more generation and give birth to 900 new networks with some mutations, and those new networks replace the previous non-elite networks.

 After training in a 10x10 grid for ~700 generations the best network is able to play for a decent amount of time in a 40x25 grid.

+# Input and output of the networks

 Topology of the networks is {5, 4, 3}

-# Input and output of the networks

 Input
 1. Head to Food direction (2 nodes)
 2. Danger of hitting something in front, right, left of the head (3 nodes)

 Output
-1. {Don't turn, Turn right, Turn left} (3 nodes)
+1. Don't turn, Turn right, Turn left (3 nodes)

 # Run